suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Add a controller to create new Users

-Lets use the code generator to make a new controller for managing users.
+Let's use the code generator to make a new controller for managing users.
 However, we will only be keeping the `POST` action to create a new user.
-Later on we may add user management features where we need to add back in other commands like `DELETE` and `PUT`.
+Later on, we may add user management features where we need to add back in other commands like `DELETE` and `PUT`.
 We also certainly do not want to expose any `GET` actions where someone could list all of our users!